siddhantladdha/draczola-bear/content/_index.md

 ---

 What happens when you combine the worlds' fastest, most lightweight static site generator with a design theme built to provide you with free, no-nonsense, super-fast blogging capabilities?
-And now it is available in Dracula (A universal Dark theme).
+And now it is available in [Dracula](https://draculatheme.com/), A universal dark theme.

 **Use this theme, and find out!**